Skip to content

 });

-// 🆕 MEMORY ADDITION: Build context-aware message for the AI
+// 🆕 MEMORY: Build context-aware message for the AI

 let contextualMessage = message;